2020PB/police-brutality/reports/Oregon.md

 ### Journalist shot with rubber bullets | July 22nd

-Footage shows federal officers firing into the crowd as they retreat into the Justice Center.
+Footage shows federal officers firing into the crowd as they retreat into the US District Courthouse.
 During this, the filmer states he was shot by a rubber bullet.
 An image shows the wound left by the projectile.

 tags: journalist, less-lethal, rubber-bullet, shoot

 id: or-portland-135

-geolocation:
+geolocation: 45.5156595,-122.6769109

 **Links**